schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-08-15-Food-Data-Expedition.md

 ### <a href="https://www.eventbrite.de/e/food-data-prep-expedition-tickets-48829204465" class="button special">Register now! &nbsp;<i style="color:#ed0" class="fa fa-lemon-o fa-5" aria-hidden="true"></i></a>

-** Please register separately at [food.opendata.ch](http://food.opendata.ch) if you wish to  also participate in the Hackdays on September 7-9.*
+*TIP: please register separately at [food.opendata.ch](http://food.opendata.ch) if you wish to  also participate in the Hackdays on September 7-9.*

 ---